cysouw/diathesis/text/c02_case.md

 \ex.
  \a.
 Ich nenne dich [Lukas].
  \b.
 Ich nenne dich [einen Egoisten].
  \c.
-"Die Juden!" rief Franz ungeduldig, "was nennst du Juden?
-(DWDS: Bahr, Hermann: Die Rotte Korahs.
-Berlin u. a., 1919.)
+Was nennst du dein eigen?

 The small group of verbs that obligatorily takes such arguments will be discussed in [@sec:case-named-objects].